Fermenting with Botrytis 101

 - >80% rot on clusters: wine is commercially unacceptable

-So what is a vintner to do?
+What is a vintner to do?

-Fermenting with Rot: Emphasis – Botrytis (not the Noble Rot kind…)
+Fermenting with Rot: Emphasis – Botrytis (Gray Mold)

-- Create a sorting table and sort through diseased fruit.
-This, I know, is easier said than done, especially if the winery is not set up with a sorting table.
-However, taking the time at harvest to carefully pull out diseased fruit can save you a lot of time and effort during and after fermentation.
-Remember that the rot organisms will impart themselves on the wine as it ferments, causing changes in the aroma and flavor composition and depleting the varietal characters that we work for each year.
-The goal is to minimize those potential flavor losses as much as possible in order to enhance the quality of your wine.
+Investing in a sorting table may be an integral part in many winery's standard operating procedures during harvest operations.
+However, if the winery is not set up with a sorting table, taking the time at harvest to carefully pull out diseased fruit manually can save a lot of time and effort during and after fermentation.
+Remember that the rot organisms will impart characteristics on the wine as it ferments, causing changes in the aroma and flavor composition and depleting the varietal characters associated with properly ripened grapes.
+The goal in removing diseased fruit prior to fermentation is to minimize the influence of disease-associated attributes on the wine by reducing the amount of contact the product has with diseased component.

 - If you are processing more than 1 variety in 1 day, process the cleanest fruit first.
 You should end with the “dirtiest” fruit.